 With some videos on TikTok, Boone caught the attention of Imagine Dragons frontman Dan Reynolds, who provided some mentorship and signed the young singer to his label, Night Street Records.

-Boone’s fame has since skyrocketed, with energetic performances at the Grammys and Coachella, two albums and a highly-anticipated tour.
+Boone’s fame has since skyrocketed, with energetic performances at the Grammys (not to mention a Grammy nomination for best new artist) and Coachella, two albums and a massive tour.

 “Five years ago, I did not even know I could sing.
 My plan was to play a professional sport, or be an architect, or interior designer,” he told the pop culture site Notion in 2022.
 “So, if my younger self could see me now, they wouldn’t believe it.
 I would be so confused.”